UIUC-Hort-Club/PlantPass/README.md

 ## Todo for MVP
 - Backend Database
     - Purchase Transactions (CRUD): Should have all data related to a transaction
-    - Discounts (CRUD): Should have discount name and percent off
+    - Discounts (CRUD): Should have discount name and percent off - See lambda handler
-    - Products (CRUD): Should have the product name, SKU, and price
+    - Products (CRUD): Should have the product name, SKU, and price - See lambda handler

 - Backend Functions
     - Transactions will come in as just items+quantities and club voucher.
 Backend logic should compute discount and create database entry.
-(Should log the discount and product data used as it maybe subject to change during the event)
+(Should log the discount and product data used as it maybe subject to change during the event) (IN PROGRESS)
-    - Query analytics data from the purchases table
+    - Query analytics data from the purchases table (See /transaction/sales-analytics endpoint)
-    - Endpoint to generate a .csv of all transactions
+    - Endpoint to generate a .csv of all transactions (BACKLOG)

 - Frontend (May need backend functionality)
-    - Implement discount and product modifications
+    - Implement discount and product modifications (IN PROGRESS)
     - Admin password change (DONE)
-    - Admin reset password ("I forgot my password")
+    - Admin reset password ("I forgot my password") (WIP)
-    - Email receipt
+    - Email receipt (BACKLOG)
-    - Generate QR codes for scanning feature (Download pdf)
+    - Generate QR codes for scanning feature (Download pdf) (BACKLOG)

 ### API Endpoints to Implement
 Admin Password - Allows management of admin authentication